refinedev/refine/documentation/docs/api-reference/chakra-ui/components/buttons/clone.md

 > `resourceNameOrRouteName` prop is deprecated.
 Use `resource` prop instead.

-It is used to redirect the app to the `/clone` endpoint of the given resource name.
+`resourceNameOrRouteName` is used to redirect the app to the `/clone` endpoint of the given resource name.
 By default, the app redirects to a URL with `/clone` defined by the name property of the resource object.

 ```tsx live url=http://localhost:3000 previewHeight=200px
 setInitialRoutes(["/"]);